President and Chief Executive Officer

-She began her career as a Professional Staff Member on the U.S. House of Representatives International Relations Committee (HIRC) under then Chairman Henry J. Hyde, maintaining oversight on the Middle East, Afghanistan and environmental issues.
-She organized fifteen hearings on Middle East and foreign assistance topics throughout the 107th, 108th, and 109th Congresses.
-She participated in congressional delegations around the world, including a delegation to Kabul, Afghanistan where she worked with the Afghan National Assembly on the role and oversight responsibilities of the legislative branch.
-She served as the lead House staffer for “The Senator Paul Simon Water for the Poor Act of 2005” (P.L.
+Lara is a native of Los Angeles, California and has nearly two-decades of experience in international affairs, development and U.S. government relations.
+She launched her career in Washington as a Professional Staff Member on the Committee on International Relations in the U.S. House of Representatives (HIRC) under then Chairman Henry J. Hyde.
+She maintained oversight on the Middle East, Afghanistan and environmental issues and organized fifteen Full Committee hearings on related topics throughout the 107th, 108th, and 109th Congresses.
+She participated in congressional delegations around the world, including to Kabul, Afghanistan where she conducted training sessions with the Afghan National Assembly on the role and oversight responsibilities of the legislative branch.
+In addition, she served as the lead House staffer for “The Senator Paul Simon Water for the Poor Act of 2005” (P.L.
 109-121), a major foreign assistance initiative to bring safe water and sanitation to vulnerable populations.

-She has published articles on U.S. politics, foreign policy and Middle East.
+She has published articles on U.S. politics, foreign policy and the Middle East.
 Please view her Linkedin profile for a full list: https://www.linkedin.com/in/lara-alameh-a59a0517/